immcsorley/DatabaseProject/README.md

 View in [Screenshots](#Screenshots)

 ### Tracking Customers <br/>
-The database also allows for the company to easily search and find customers, view or change data such as address, contact information, etc. The database also tracks each organization and is linked to other tables such as Invoices, Site Coordinators, and Residents for each customer.<br/>
+The database also allows for the company to easily search and find customers, view or change data such as contact information, etc. The database also tracks each organization and is linked to other tables such as Invoices, Site Coordinators, and Residents for each customer.<br/>
 ### Invoicing
 I built a form where the user can choose the customer they would like to invoice and input the amount requested along with other details of the sale, and Access will automatically create an invoice by using a template that I made and be ready to email it out to the customer.
 This is a far quicker process than what the company had been doing in the past.
 I also created reports that show outstanding invoices information so it is very easy to see who has not paid their invoices yet.